farrantch/chasefarrant.com/site/projects/chasefarrant.com/index.md

   - Code - _Jetbrains Mono_

  Doing this reduces the number of API calls to external URLs and improves performance.

 &nbsp;
+## Image Gallery
+For posts that need an image gallery, I use the method described [here](https://www.bash.lk/posts/tech/1-elventy-image-gallery/) along with the [Photoswipe](https://photoswipe.com/) library.

+&nbsp;
 ## Colors: